The-Null-Pointer-Patrol/null-pointer-drone/README.md

 #### "original recipient index out of bounds"
  - when trying to return a **Nack**, the sender of the problematic message cannot be found in the `hops_index` of the routing header list

+## Other panics
+if you encouter any other panic from our drone, please contact us on our telegram group or open an issue